joycenerd/P4D/README.md

 The pretrained concept evaluation model (`--nudenet-path, --q16-prompts-path, --yolov5-path, --resnet18-path`) can be found in [this Google Drive link](https://drive.google.com/drive/folders/1u8rb7ABCwA0Ns59hlM3VxGwE8S0iuGI5?usp=drive_link)

+## Adaptation
+If you want to adapt our P4D to other concepts besides nudity or inspecting safe T2I models besides (ESD, SLD and SD-NEGP), please take a look at [GUIDES.md](./GUIDES.md)

 ## Quantitative Results

 ### Main Results (concept and obejct)